LongZhengFan/AutoHotkey/README.md

-# AutoHotkey
+# my AutoHotkey code
-my AutoHotkey codesj
+AutoHotkey is a wonderful programming language for you to help yourself do your job automatically.